 In order to remain competitive, we must develop and maintain protection of the proprietary aspects of our technologies.
+To that end, in order to remain competitive, we must develop and maintain protection of the proprietary aspects of our technologies.
 To that end, we rely on a combination of patents, copyrights and trademarks, as well as contracts, such as confidentiality, invention assignment and licensing agreements.
 We also rely upon trade secret laws to protect unpatented know-how and continuing technological innovation.
 In addition, we have what we consider to be reasonable security measures in place to maintain confidentiality.
 Our intellectual property strategy is intended to develop and maintain our competitive position.